Council tax empty property premium

 You are required to live elsewhere as part of your employment

-You will not be charged the premium If you are a required to live elsewhere while serving in the UK Armed forces.
+You will not be charged the premium if you are a required to live elsewhere while serving in the UK Armed forces.
 This may include:

 • accommodation provided by the armed forces